-- Student ID cards are compulsory for admission into the library and must be promptly displayed upon request
+- Student ID cards are compulsory for admission into the library and must be promptly displayed upon request by library staff.

 - Student ID cards are not transferable.

 - Lost students ID cards must be reported to the Student Central immediately to avoid other parties using your card for borrowing.